Kuuuube/minimal-pairs/README.md

 - Optimized asset sizes for faster loading, perfect score on Google's Lighthouse audit.

+- Audio is fetched one pair ahead.
+This vastly improves responsiveness on slow connections.

+    Note: When changing pair filters, the prefetched audio is no longer valid and has to be discarded.
+Load times when changing filters are not aided by prefetching.

 - Customizable keyboard shortcuts are available.

 ## Options